1. About inhaled salbutamol

 During an asthma attack

-In a sudden asthma attack you can take more salbutamol, up to 10 puffs, but you should wait 30 seconds and always shake the inhaler between doses.
+In a sudden asthma attack you can use your inhaler more and take up to 10 puffs.
+Wait 30 seconds and always shake the inhaler between doses.
 You can repeat this dose 10 minutes later.

 - are struggling to breathe

 - have asthma symptoms that are not getting better

 For treating severe asthma attacks, salbutamol can be given through a nebuliser.
 A nebuliser is a machine that delivers the medicine as a mist inhaled through a face mask.
 This will probably be given to you by your doctor.